Silver Fish award

 • What makes them stand out from other leaders?

-• Is the nominee involved as an advisor or commissioner at county level or beyond?
+• Is the nominee an advisor or commissioner at county level or beyond?

 • Is this person an active member of Girlguiding who is involved in current initiatives and continues to be an inspirational leader?